 - Use the Adjustment History report to see adjustments made to both basic items and items with variants

-- A few reports are unavailable for items with variants:
+- Unavailable report for items with variants:

 Items with Variants at the Register